 If you suspect someone is committing tenancy fraud, please contact the Fraud and Tenancy Team on 0300 303 2500 or email email@example.com

-Any information given will be taken confidentially.
+Any information you give us will be treated confidentially.